The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: The template algorithm

-be a subset satisfying properties $(\mathbf B)$ and $(\mathbf B')$.
-Then there is a tropical linear combination $\theta$ of the functions in $\cB$ with $s_k(\theta)$ as specified above, such that \begin{enumerate} \item each function $\psi \in \cB$ is assigned to some loop $\gamma_k$ or bridge $\beta_{k+1}$ and achieves the minimum on an open subset containing a point $v$ of the loop or bridge to which it is assigned, \item any other function $\psi'$ that achieves the minimum at $v$ agrees with $\psi$ on the loop $\gamma_k$. \end{enumerate} \end{theorem} Note that, in the case where $\psi$ and $\psi'$ are assigned to the bridge $\beta_{k+1}$, the second condition says that they agree on the preceding loop $\gamma_k$.
+Thus, the functions $2\varphi_1$, $\varphi_0 + \varphi_2$, and $\varphi_0 + \varphi_{\tau}$ achieve the minimum on the same open subset of the bridge $\beta_6$.
+It follows that the template $\theta$ does not satisfy part (\ref{it:samebridge}) of Theorem~\ref{Thm:ExtremalConfig}.
+It does satisfy the other parts, however: every function in $\cB$ is assigned to a loop or a bridge, each function achieves the minimum on an open subset of the loop or bridge to which it is assigned, and functions assigned to the same loop have equivalent summands on that loop. \end{example}